-According to Jarche the automation of tasks within corporate environments will allow workers more thinking and innovation time.
+According to Jarche, the automation of tasks within corporate environments will allow workers more thinking and innovation time.
 It doesn’t seem quite like that from my perspective, but there is merit in Education 3.0 for the corporate world.

 Perhaps allowing learners in businesses to co-design development programmes would make those programmes better.
 It’s a sure-fire way to enhance social interaction, if every member of a group must contribute an idea.
-Collectively and individually, the 3.0 approach ensures learning is a personal investment, creating a sense of ownership that translates into emotional engagement.
+Collectively and individually, the 3.0 approach ensures learning is a personal investment, creating a sense of ownership that translates into an emotional engagement.